manoss96/fluke/docs/source/user_guide/interacting_with_data.rst

   file = LocalFile(path='/home/user/path/to/file.txt')
   size = file.get_size()

-or even read its entire contents:
+or even read its entire contents as raw bytes and store them in memory:

 .. code-block:: python